junhan/learnmachinelearning/docs/installation.md

    # this will install the latest version of cuda, (cuda-9-2 at this moment)
    ```

-   note, I have tried to install cuda from ubuntu repository `sudo apt remove nvidia-cuda-toolkit` and it installs successfully, but tensorflow fails to detect the gpu.
+   note, I have tried to install cuda from ubuntu repository with `sudo apt remove nvidia-cuda-toolkit`.
+It installs successfully, but tensorflow fails to detect the gpu.
 It installs cuda library under `/usr/lib/cuda`, which may cause problem for other cuda libraries.

    Therefore, follow the steps from official website, and installs the library in `/usr/local/cuda` and `/usr/local/cuda-9.2`.
 This will allow multiple cuda libraries.

-   Reboot the PC to make sure the driver is installed properly and will not cause login loops.
+   Reboot the PC to make sure the driver is installed properly and will not cause login loops or black screen.
 3. update `~/.bashrc` and add cuda binary executables
    ```
    # cuda